astronomer/docs/astro/ci-cd.md

           with:
             # Checkout as many commits as needed for the diff
             fetch-depth: 2
-        # Determine if only dags have changes
+        # Determine if only DAGs have changes
         - name: Get Deployment Type
           run: |
             OUTPUT=$(git diff --name-only HEAD^ HEAD)